i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 # Conflict Resolver Service

+The Conflict-Resolver Service (CSR) can be queried to provide a signed resolution about the non-repudiation protocol associated to an invoice being valid or invalid.
+It could be invoked by either the consumer or the provider.

 It is a core element of the Conflict Resolution system in i3-MARKET.
 [Read more here](./conflict-resolution.md).

 ## Endpoints